- NAME: Mae C. Jemison

 As she had been in high school, Jemison was very involved in extracurricular activities at Stanford, including dance and theater productions, and served as head of the Black Student Union.
 She received a Bachelor of Science degree in chemical engineering from the university in 1977.
 Upon graduation, she entered Cornell University Medical College and, during her years there, found time to expand her horizons by studying in Cuba and Kenya and working at a Cambodian rfugee camp in Thailand.

 After she obtained her M.D. in 1981, Jemison interned at Los Angeles County/University of Southern California Medical Center and later worked as a general practitioner.
 For the next two and a half years, she was the area Peace Corps medical officer for Sierra Leone and Liberia where she also taught and did medical research.
 Following her return to the United States in 1985, Jemison made a career change and decided to follow a dream she had nurtured for a long time.
 In October of that year, she applied for admission to NASA's astronaut training program.
 The Challenger disaster of January 1986 delayed the selection process, but when she reapplied a year later, Jemison was one of the 15 candidates chosen from a field of about 2,000.

-When Jemison was chosen on June 4, 1987, she became the first African-American woman admitted into the astronaut training program.
-She became an astronaut after more than a year of training, earning the title of science mission specialist, a job that would make her responsible for conducting crew-related scientific experiments on the space shuttle.
+When Jemison was chosen on June 4, 1987, she became the first African-American woman to be admitted into the astronaut training program.
+After more than a year of training, she became the first African-American female astronaut, earning the title of science mission specialist—a job that would make her responsible for conducting crew-related scientific experiments on the space shuttle.

 profile name: Mae C. Jemison profile occupation: